 Compliance policy

-To be compliant, a certified entity must:
+To be compliant, a brand must:

 - meet the requirements of the relevant standard